| | |

 I opted for 4 dark t-shirts and 2 white ones

-These were just your standard t-shirts and jersey tops that you can buy from H&M or TopShop.
+These were just your standard t-shirts and jersey tops that you can buy from Amazon.
 I found in other Asian countries that your clothes get wrecked when you have them washed in your hotel so these t-shirts are almost disposable they’re so cheap.

 I chose plain t-shirts because a standard black t-shirt will never look outdated.
-They also look really nice with printed trousers.
 I learned this the hard way when I was backpacking in Asia in 2009-2011.
 I packed all the latest fashions and left home feeling like I’d stepped out of a Vogue catalogue (OK, a Primark store).
 I thought I looked the bee’s knees in the latest trends but when I look back on those photos they look dated already.

 Fashions change too quickly to ever look good a few years later so stick to plain clothes that don’t make too much of a statement.
 You’ll also be wearing the same clothes over and over again so don’t pack anything that stands out in your photos.